yyzybb/cppenv/README.md

 ## Overview ##

-My aim was making coding C++ fast, automation, and correctly.
-So, I choosed vim as our editor, because his shortcut keys often need sing``le press.
-But, I want to more...
+My aim was making coding in C++ fast, fluent, and correct, so I chose vim as my editor because its shortcut keys often only require single press.
+However, I want more...

 This project has two parts: